-"I have never heard the n-word mentioned in the lyrics and I have never had a complaint after featuring it before."'First mistake'
+"I have never heard the n-word mentioned in the lyrics and I have never had a complaint after featuring it before."

 The BBC took action after a listener heard the song broadcast on Mr Lowe's self-produced Sunday night programme and complained.

 Mr Lowe said he was "horrified" to find that the n-word featured in the song.

 "I am usually pretty sharp on this sort of thing and it's the first time I have made a mistake like this," he said.